custom-discoveries/Cheetah/README.md

 - Cheetah is designed around the concept of “Separation of Concerns,” meaning that each “Graph” is loaded into the database as a “local” instance and is maintained in a separate folder structure – known as a project directory.

-- Cheetah has an option to allow you to create you this project directory and populate it with template TigerGraph DDL scripts, to get you up and running in no time.

 - To get started: Simply clone this repository and run the *initCheetah.sh* from the bin directory to set up your environment path.
   - Once your environment path is setup, quit out of the tool, then clone one of the other Tigergraph examples in cusotm-discoveries repository.
       - With the exception of *Ethereum*, which is a pure python programmatically application that will create a simple schema with Vertex and Edges
   - Enter the project dirctory that you cloned and run the command Cheetah, you should be prompted for environment variables.

+- Cheetah has an option to allow you to create a project directory and populate it with template TigerGraph DDL scripts, so as to get you up and running in no time.
+  - Run Cheetah, then select [-p] to define and install the Project Folder Structure
 </h3>